24 rational curves on K3 surfaces: Proof for non-exceptional hyperbolic case

 \subsection{Proof of Theorems \ref{thm} (i), \ref{thm2} (i) and \ref{thm3} (i)}

 We continue to assume $h>42d^2$.
-By Lemma \ref{lem:red2}, it remains to rule out configurations with $\#\Gamma>24$ involving a divisor of Kodaira type $\IK_1^*, \IK_2^*$ or $\IV^*$ inducing an elliptic fibration -- like we already did for a special configuration in Example \ref{ex:D_6}.
+By Lemma \ref{lem:red2}, it remains to rule out configurations with $\#\Gamma>24$ involving a divisor $D$ of Kodaira type $\IK_1^*, \IK_2^*$ or $\IV^*$ inducing an elliptic fibration -- like we already did for a special configuration in Example \ref{ex:D_6}.

-$\bullet$ Attaching 3 sections to $\IK_1^*$, we either get a cycle of length at most 6 (which is impossible), or the sections are disjoint, and together they support a divisor $D'$ of type $\IK_2^*$ or $\IV^*$, but with one component of $\IK_1^*$ now forming a bisection of $|D'|$, contradicting \eqref{eq:12d}.
+If $D$ has type $\IK_1^*$, then the 3 sections either lead to a cycle of length at most 6 (which is impossible by Corollary \ref{cor:hyperbolic-isotropic}), or the sections are disjoint, and together they support a divisor $D'$ of type $\IK_2^*$ or $\IV^*$, but with one component of $\IK_1^*$ now forming a bisection of the fibration induced by $|D'|$, contradicting \eqref{eq:12d}.

-$\bullet$ Attaching 3 sections to $\IK_2^*$, in the disjoint case two of them have to meet the same component (since otherwise Example \ref{ex:D_6} gives a contradiction), so $\Gamma$ supports $\IK_1^*$ as well, and the previous case gives a contradiction.
-If the sections are not all disjoint, then $\IK_2^*$ extended by two sections which meet supports a divisor $D'$ of type $\III^*$ while the remaining fibre component of $\IK_2^*$ serves as a trisection of $|D'|$.
+If $D$ has type $\IK_2^*$, we distinguish whether the 3 sections are pairwise disjoint.
+In the disjoint case, two of the sections have to meet the same component (since otherwise Example \ref{ex:D_6} gives a contradiction), so $\Gamma$ supports $\IK_1^*$ as well, and the previous case gives a contradiction.
+If the sections are not all disjoint, then $\IK_2^*$ extended by two sections which meet supports a divisor $D'$ of type $\III^*$ while the remaining fibre component of $\IK_2^*$ serves as a trisection of the fibration induced by $|D'|$.
 Since $\deg(D')\leq 18d$, this contradicts the analogue of \eqref{eq:6d}, \eqref{eq:12d}.

-$\bullet$ Attaching 3 sections to a divisor $D$ of type $\IV^*$, either some of the sections meet, giving $\IK_7$ which, with 3 sections attached, leads on to $\IK_1^*$ or $\IK_2^*$, or the sections are disjoint.
-This case leads to $\IK_2^*$ (so that the previous considerations give a contradiction) or to a single vertex extended by 3 disjoint $A_3$ configurations.
+If $D$ has type $\IV^*$, either some of the sections meet, giving a configuration of type $\IK_3$ which we ruled out before, or $\IK_7$ which, with 3 sections attached, leads on to $\IK_1^*$ or $\IK_2^*$, or the sections are disjoint.
+The latter case leads to $\IK_2^*$ (so that the previous considerations give a contradiction) or to a single central vertex extended by 3 disjoint $A_3$ configurations.

-For this last case, we analyze more closely the possible configurations in $\Gamma$.
-Namely, if there are more than 3 sections, then we are automatically in the cases with $\IK_7$ or $\IK_2^*$ above, so we may assume that $\Gamma$ contains exactly three sections of $|D|$.
+For this last case, we analyse more closely the possible configurations in $\Gamma$.
+Namely, if there are more than 3 sections, then we are automatically in the cases with $\IK_7$ or $\IK_2^*$ above, so we may assume that $\Gamma$ contains exactly three sections of the fibration induced by $|D|$.
 Hence there are at least 22 fibre components in $\Gamma$.

-If there are less than 3 fibres supported on $\Gamma$, then we again obtain an extremal fibration which only leads to exceptional cases (see Section \ref{ss:adjust}).
+If there are less than 3 fibres supported completely on $\Gamma$, then we again obtain an extremal fibration which only leads to exceptional cases (see Section \ref{ss:adjust}).